ha7ilm/rpitx-app-note/README.md

 These examples will use the raw audio file `music48000.raw` and `speech48000.raw`, which is present in this repo.
 You can get this file by:

     git clone https://github.com/ha7ilm/rpitx-app-note
-    cd rpitx-app-note; ls  #There is your file.
+    cd rpitx-app-note; ls  #There are your files.

 We will play these files in a loop, you can stop it with Ctrl+C.